AP-Skill-Development-Corporation/NECN-Python/README.md

   - Installation, brief explanation of Jupyter Notebook
   - Formats explanation and some markdown examples
   - Variables,data types and type() with sample examples on each

+## Day-04(24-11-2021):
+  - Input format,output formatting with %, ,, .format
+  - Dynamic input with typecasting of required data type
+  - Conditional statements with sample examples on each
+  - Control statements with sample example on for
+  - Practiced sample examples on Hackerrank